meine-krankenkasse/typo3-search-algolia/Documentation/Indexers.md

 # Indexers

+Indexers are the core components of the TYPO3 Search Algolia extension that extract and process data from various TYPO3 content types for search indexing.
+They serve as the bridge between your TYPO3 content and the Algolia search service, ensuring that your content is properly structured and optimized for search.

 ## General

 An indexer provides the necessary knowledge for processing the associated data, i.e., it knows exactly which data needs